qianlou/qlou.org/content/lab/ETL/index.md

   preview_only: false
 ---

-- <span style="color:red"> Multiple fully-funded [Ph.D. positions ](https://www.ucf.edu/catalog/graduate/#/programs/Bk4tAeOou?bc=true&bcCurrent=Computer%20Science%20PhD&bcGroup=College%20of%20Engineering%20and%20Computer%20Science&bcItemType=programs)(TAs/RAs) are available, please send me your CV if you are interested.
+- <span style="color:red"> Multiple fully-funded [Ph.D. positions ](https://www.ucf.edu/catalog/graduate/#/programs/Bk4tAeOou?bc=true&bcCurrent=Computer%20Science%20PhD&bcGroup=College%20of%20Engineering%20and%20Computer%20Science&bcItemType=programs)(TAs/RAs) are available, please send me your CV, transcript, TOEFL & GRE scores if you are interested.

 - If you are a current undergraduate or master student at UCF, please contact me if you would like to work with me.
 Visting scholars are also welcome.